AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 3 of 6).md

 {"role": "assistant", "content": "Example answer goes here."},
 {"role": "user", "content": "First question/message for the model to respond to."}
 ```
+What exactly do these roles mean?

+-   **System**: Allows you to specify the way the model answers questions and / or should behave.
+Prompt Engineering is done on this level.
+-   **User**: Equivalent to the queries made by the user.
+-   **Assistant**: The model’s responses, based on the user input.
+Examples for one-shot and few-shot learning are added here.

+**_NOTE: You may have more than one set of user/assistant roles in the prompt.
+This is the case when implementing few-shot learning._**

 <br/><br/>

 #### 1.1 Open the Notebook